/>

 The Chasm (15 min before Milford) — a short walk through rainforest to a series of sculpted rock formations carved by the Cleddau River.
 Suspension bridge viewpoints.
 20-minute return walk.
 Don't skip this.

-The road ends at Milford Sound — Rudyard Kipling's "eighth wonder of the world."
+The road ends at Milford Sound (can't decide?
+Read our Milford vs Doubtful Sound comparison) — Rudyard Kipling's "eighth wonder of the world."
 The cruise terminal is right at the road end.
 Most people do a 2-hour cruise (from ~$60–$90 adult) through the fiord past Mitre Peak, Stirling Falls and out to the Tasman Sea.
 Kayaking is also available.
 There's a small cafe at the terminal but options are limited — bring lunch.